Pairi Daiza: The Land of the Cold

 This 18 ha Antarctic and Arctic-themed area features enclosures for reindeer, Northern raccoons and American bison.
 It offers additional overnight accommodation options with views into the underground emperor penguin cave, as well as the polar bear and walrus enclosures.
 The section also features a replica mining tunnel with an exhibition on Inuit life, a train museum and waterplane hangar, as well as a Russian-themed restaurant designed in the style of an izba.

 The Islands of the Rising Sun

 The Islands of the Rising Sun, opened in 2024, was created by land reclamation in the central lake to celebrate the park's 30th anniversary.
 The four resulting islands correspond to the four main Japanese islands of Honshu, Hokkaido, Shikoku, and Kyushu.
 Designed in the style of a Japanese garden, the area showcases Japanese flora and fauna, traditional Japanese architecture, a miniature Mount Fuji, a Zen garden, the Married Rocks, and wood carvings by Katsushika Hokusai.
 Among the animals kept there are sika deer, siamangs, raccoon dogs, and red-crowned cranes.
 The area covers approximately 1 ha, making it the smallest of the worlds.

+Edenya

+Edenya: The Living Sanctuary, opened in 2026, is a four-hectare covered tropical garden and the tenth world added.
+It is the largest in the world with several systems to ensure a constant tropical climate.
+It houses animals such as jaguars, Caribbean manatees, pygmy hippopotamuses, giant otters, lowland tapirs and capybaras.
+Besides animals the greenhouse is filled with a collection of 435 ancient objects, minerals and fossils, more than 5,000 cacti and euphorbias and nearly 1,800 plant species.
+Additional accommodations were added, as well as two new restaurants.
+The world features activities such as a butterfly garden, suspended walkways and subaquatic caves.